SujalAhrodia/GoGame/README.md

 Replacing the number N on the chalkboard with N - x.
 Also, if a player cannot make a move, they lose the game.
 Return True if and only if Alice wins the game, assuming both players play optimally.
+>2.
+Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.